FAQs

 All sterile needles used are pre-packaged, CE marked and disposable.

-We proudly use only the world's finest quality, most delicate needles specially imported from Japan to give you the gentlest, best treatment possible.
+We import only the world's finest quality, most delicate needles especially from Japan to give you the gentlest, best treatment possible.

 Jessica and practitioners in her clinic adhere rigorously to the British Acupuncture Council Codes which govern the standard of care and level of conduct.
 We only have experienced practitioners, graduated with university science degrees in Traditional Acupuncture and western medical sciences.